hypo69/hypo/pytest/gemini - set 3/en/src/suppliers/visualdg/header.rst

 *   **Test with invalid data:** Test with empty or missing `settings.json`, or with bad keys/values.

-By following these steps, your testing strategy will cover all parts of your code and prevent bugs from slipping through undetected.
+By following these steps, your testing Startegy will cover all parts of your code and prevent bugs from slipping through undetected.